x13a/py-minisign/README.rst

 -------------

 ``SecretKey.wipe()`` overwrites the mutable secret-key buffers and prevents the key object from being used again.
-Memory wiping in Python is best effort: temporary immutable ``bytes`` objects may be created by Python or cryptographic libraries and cannot be overwritten reliably.

 Development
 -----------